 \section{Abstract}

-A correspondence between database tuples as causes for query answers in databases and tuple-based repairs of inconsistent databases with respect to denial constraints has already been established.
-In this work, answer-set programs that specify repairs of databases are used as a basis for solving computational and reasoning problems about causes.
-Here, causes are also introduced at the attribute level by appealing to a both null-based and attribute-based repair semantics.
-The corresponding repair programs are presented, and they are used as a basis for computation and reasoning about attribute-level causes.
-They are extended to deal with the case of causality under integrity constraints.
-Several examples with the DLV system are shown. \keywords{Causality \and databases \and repairs \and constraints \and answer-set programming}
+There is a recently established correspondence between database tuples as causes for query answers in databases and tuple-based repairs of inconsistent databases with respect to denial constraints.
+In this work, answer-set programs that specify database repairs are used as a basis for solving computational and reasoning problems around causality in databases, including causal responsibility.
+Furthermore, causes are introduced also at the attribute level by appealing to an attribute-based repair semantics that uses null values.
+Corresponding repair-programs are introduced, and used as a basis for computation and reasoning about attribute-level causes.
+The answer-set programs are extended in order to capture causality under integrity constraints.